HowDoIGitHelp/CMSC23MDNotes/mdNotes/functional_programming/functional_formalism.md

 - **False:** $F=\lambda x. \lambda y. y$

 The way boolean values are encoded in lambda calculus using an abstraction that when applied to two values, produces first value for true and produces the second value for false.
-To demostrate the consistency of this encoding we can use this encoding of an `if_then_else` function.
+To demostrate the consistency of this encoding we can use this encoding of some `if_then_else` function.
-An `if_then_else` function in the context of any familiar programming language looks like this:
+A general `if_then_else` function in the context of any familiar programming language looks like this:

 ```python
 if(condition)